These are usually carried out by a practice nurses by appointment. They fall into four general categories: Children, Adult and Travel.

 Please see the NHS website for more information.

 Tetanus Boosters are not normally recommended.
 Please see the NHS website or contact the Practice if you believe you need a Tetanus booster.

 From time to time situations may develop or new vaccinations become available that may make additional vaccinations desirable.
 Typically these will get media attention.
 We will endeavour to provide information for patients on the Notice Board and Medical News pages of this website under News, together with posters on the practice noticeboard.

-You can book an appointment with an HCA by phoning the normal practice number 01388-817777 (St Andrew's) or 01388-810081 (Oxford Road).
+If you still want a flu vaccination, you can book an appointment by phoning the normal practice number 01388-817777 (St Andrew's) or 01388-810081 (Oxford Road).
 You will be advised at time of booking whether your appointment is at the Oxford Road or St Andrew's site.